How to Complete an Adoption Home Study in Florida With Our Agency

 Family emergency plans for medical emergencies, fire, flood, etc.

-During the home study tour, your adoption home study professional will point out any safety concerns you might have missed so that they can be fixed before placement.
+During a home inspection for adoption, your home study professional will point out any safety concerns you might have missed so that they can be fixed before placement.
 Safety recommendations don’t mean you won’t be approved to adopt in Florida — it’s simply meant to help you prepare for a new child!

 The adoption interview allows your adoption home study professional to get to know you better as a couple, individuals and as a family unit.
 Typically, you’ll talk about your parenting techniques, personal values, interests and hobbies, your childhoods, your relationship, careers and more.